June 19 - 29, 2017 (13 jours)

 Module 2: Foundations of Digital Learning

 Module 3: Programme Design & Implementation

 Module 4: Research in HEiE and Monitoring & Evaluation

 Module 5: Capstone Projects

-Within this framework, participants will examine design and implementation by focusing on four different, yet interrelated dimensions:
+Participants will be provided with a conceptual framework for Higher Education in Emergencies (HEiE).
+Through this framework, participants will examine scenarios and design solutions focusing on four different, yet interrelated dimensions:

 - Access to higher education and techno-pedagogical support, including on-site and virtual tutoring and mentoring schemes;

 - Quality of virtual learning in fragility, including learning platforms, curriculum design, teacher and tutor training, accreditation and credentialing schemes, and partnerships with local universities;